 Breast cancer is the most common cancer among women other than skin cancer.
 In the US, breast cancer is the second-leading cause of cancer death in women after lung cancer, and it's the leading cause of cancer death among women ages 35 to 54.

 How do I know if my family has a history of breast cancer?

 If you or someone close to you had breast cancer before 50 years old, talk to your doctor about whether this could mean having inherited a faulty copy of one of two genes: BRAC1 or BRAC2.
 These genes may increase your chances of getting breast cancer.
-You should also ask your doctors about your mother's health during her pregnancy and how she was treated for breast cancer while pregnant.

 What are the risk factors for breast cancer?